Ghar Ki Izzat (1948 film)

 Ghar Ki Izzat (lit.
-'Honour of the House') is a 1948Hindi drama film directed by Ram Daryani for Murli Movietone.
+'Honour of the House') is a 1948 Hindi drama film directed by Ram Daryani for Murli Movietone.
 The film starred Dilip Kumar and Mumtaz Shanti in lead roles with Manorama, Jeevan and Gope.
 The cinematography was by Kumar Jayawant.
 Music was composed by Pundit Gobindram.
 The story writer was K. S. Daryani and the dialogue and lyrics were by I. C. Kapoor.

 The milieu is an upper middle-class joint family, with the mother treating her son's wife shabbily.
 The son, an educated man working as a lawyer, is unable to handle the situation at home and turns to drink.